Back to rpg

 Almost all skills require a trainer to teach you the more elaborate tricks and techniques however some such as ranged weapons only need half the time in taught instruction and the other half in practice.

-Training normally requires 1 day per hero point used however it is also dependant upon
+Training normally requires 1 day per training point used however it is also dependant upon

 Costs